 - Red and crusty eyes – If your pet has crusty eyes or it has difficulty opening its eyes, it can be a symptom of an upper respiratory tract infection or pneumonia.
 Take it to a vet immediately if that is the case.

 - Drooling – Unless it is feeding on wet, fresh vegetables, your pet guinea pig’s mouth shouldn’t be wet.
 So, look for medical attention from a vet if you notice unusual drooling from your pet.

 - Freezing or not moving – An obvious sign of a sick guinea pig is if it’s just lying in its cage not moving too much.
 Guinea pigs usually sleep from 4 to 9 hours per day in short naps of 10 minutes each.
 So if you notice that your pet is just lying in its cage all day and not even responding to food, it might be in pain so have it checked by a vet right away.

 - Lumps – Lumps can be a sign of a tumour.
 Feel your guinea pig’s coat gently for any lumps that your pet might have and take it to a vet if you find any.

 - Oozing or discharge from the nose – This can also be a sign of pneumonia, one of the most common causes of death in guinea pigs.

-- Trouble walking or limping
+- Trouble walking or limping.

-- Excretions that don’t look normal
+- Excretions that don’t look normal.

+There are times when guinea pigs are popcorning out of fear.
 For the most part, popcorning is a good sign that your pet is happy and content but don’t worry if they don’t do it.
-Just be a happy and a loving owner to your pets and take good care of them.
+Just be a happy and loving owner to your pets and take good care of them.
 Always provide all their needs and when they do popcorn, just enjoy the adorable display of affection from them.